KaisarFS/invoice-system-backend/README.md

   - `customerName`: Name of the customer.
   - `salespersonName`: Name of the salesperson.
   - `notes`: Additional notes.
+  - `paymentType`: Payment method the customer used (Cash, Debit, etc)

 - **`InvoiceProduct` Table**:
   - `invoiceId`: Foreign key to the `Invoices` table.